ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 [[note]]
 | The flex config does **not** work with a `width` config
-| in same column.
+| in the same column.
 If you need to provide a minimum width for a column,
 | you should use flex and the `minWidth` config.
 Flex will also take `maxWidth`
 | into account.